crwilcox/chriswilcoxracing.github.io/_posts/2022-08-22-WMRRA Round 6.md

 During the week, a car day had an incident in which a stock car bottomed out through turn 7 and split its oil pan open.
 It turns out a car has a lot more oil than a motorcycle.
-I have to applaud the car driver for having a perfect line through that sectoin.
+I have to applaud the car driver for having a perfect line through that section.
 From the exit of 7, to the apex of 8a, there is a line of oil that shows you the ideal way around the track.
 And at the apex of 8a, there is a kiddie pool sized circle of oil.